cppalliance/decimal/README.md

 # Notice

-This library is not an official boost library, and is under active development.
+Decimal is under active development and is not an official boost library.

 # How To Use The Library

-This library is header only, and contains no dependencies.
+This library is header only.
+It contains no other dependencies.
+Simply `#include` it and use it.

 ## CMake